qgis/QGIS-Enhancement-Proposals/qep-414-server-oapif-jsonfg-flatgeobuf.md

 The API of the new class is not defined yet, but it will be similar to the existing `QgsJsonExporter` class, with a method like `exportFeaturesToFlatGeobuf(const QgsFeatureList &features, const QgsFlatGeobufExportOptions &options)`.

-Note that being FlatGeobuf a binary format, the output will be a byte array instead of a JSON object and the next/prev links in the (paged) OAPIF response will need to be sent in the the headers instead of the body of the response, this imply writing a dedicated method to handle the OAPIF response for FlatGeobuf output, in order to set the appropriate headers and to write the binary output to the response body (this will not have any impact on the public API).
+Note that being FlatGeobuf a binary format, the output will be a byte array instead of a JSON object and the next/prev links in the (paged) OAPIF response will need to be sent in the headers instead of the body of the response, this imply writing a dedicated method to handle the OAPIF response for FlatGeobuf output, in order to set the appropriate headers and to write the binary output to the response body (this will not have any impact on the public API).

 TODO: support for range requests will be considered for future improvements, but it is not in the scope of the current implementation.